AAO at OMED

 Learning Objectives:

-2. Palpate and treat at the level of superficial and deep lymphangions
+3. Palpate and treat at the level of superficial and deep lymphatics and how releasing fascia through the upper extremity can augment the recovery process

 Learning Objectives: